Loading

 "And I must (go) into the German Sea!"

-The Ohře originates in the territory of Weißenstadt in the Fichtel Mountains at the elevation of 752 m (2,467 ft), below the Mt.
-Schneeberg.
-It flows to Litoměřice, where it enters the Elbe River at the elevation of 143 m (469 ft).
+The Ohře originates in the territory of Weißenstadt in the Fichtel Mountains at an elevation of 752 m (2,467 ft), below the Schneeberg mountain.
+It flows to Litoměřice, where it enters the Elbe River at an elevation of 143 m (469 ft).

-The Ohře flows through the Fichtel Mountains in an eastward direction, through Lake Weissenstadt (Weißenstädter See) and through the towns of Röslau and Marktleuthen, and, after about 60 km, reaches the Czech border near Hohenberg an der Eger.
-It then flows through parts of the Czech Republic which were known until 1945 as Egerland.
+The Ohře flows through the Fichtel Mountains in an eastward direction, through Lake Weissenstadt (Weißenstädter See) and through the towns of Röslau and Marktleuthen, and, after almost 50 km, reaches the Czech-German border near Hohenberg an der Eger.
+It then flows through the historic region of the Czech Republic which was known until 1945 as Egerland.
 The river passes the towns of Cheb, (German: Eger, like the river), Loket, Sokolov, Karlovy Vary, Klášterec nad Ohří, Kadaň, Žatec, Louny, Libochovice, Budyně nad Ohří and Terezín before flowing into the river Elbe at Litoměřice.

 The highest volume flow rate occurs in spring.
 The average volume flow rate at the mouth is 37.94 m³/s.
 The lower part of the river flows through areas with the lowest average precipitation in the Czech Republic (400–500 mm).